Earth Science Tech, Inc. (ETST - GuruFocus.com

 About Peaks Curative, LLC.

 Peaks Curative, LLC. (“Peaks”), is the telemedicine referral site facilitating asynchronous consultations for branded compound medications prepared at RxCompound.
-Peaks is in its final stages on upgrading its website after its soft launch to and increase product offering.
-Peaks full launch is anticipated for January 2023.
+Peaks is currently in its final stages on upgrading its website after its soft launch to and increase product offering.
+Peaks full launch is slated for January 2023.

 To learn more please visit: www.PeaksCurative.com